Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 ### Deploy the Backend API and Frontend Web App Projects to ACA

 Now we are ready to deploy all local changes from this module and the previous module to ACA.
-But before we do that, we need to do one more addition before deploying.
+But before we do that, we need to do one more addition..

 We have to create a [dapr component schema file](https://learn.microsoft.com/en-us/azure/container-apps/dapr-overview?tabs=bicep1%2Cyaml#component-schema){target=_blank} for Azure Cosmos DB which meets the specs defined by
 Azure Container Apps.
-Reason for this variance is that ACA Dapr schema is slightly simplified to support Dapr components and removes unnecessary fields, including `apiVersion`, `kind`, and redundant metadata and spec properties.
+The reason for this variance is that ACA Dapr schema is slightly simplified to support Dapr components and removes unnecessary fields, including `apiVersion`, `kind`, and redundant metadata and spec properties.

 #### 1. Create an ACA-Dapr Component File For State Store Management